What is Total Offensive Efficiency and how is it computed?

 COMMENT: What's not to like?
 He does just about everything well.
 He has tightend up his handle this year

-and I believe he was the best player on Michigan's team.
+and I believe he is the best player on Michigan's team.

-COMMENT: His numbers fell a bit this year (shooting and turnovers), but he was a valuable player
+COMMENT: His numbers are down a bit this year (shooting percentage and turnovers) but he remains one of the

 scorer for the Hoosiers.
 Subjectively, he would jump a number of people he is currently trailing

-guard but with Harris around, Wade played the off-guard spot.
-Boo is a poor shooter but has a good AST/TO
+guard but with Harris around, Wade plays the off-guard spot.
+Boo is a poor shooter but has a super AST/TO

 rate.